kleijnweb/swagger-bundle/README.md

  This bundle is currently actively maintained.
 Go to the [release page](https://github.com/kleijnweb/swagger-bundle/releases) to find details about the latest release.

+# Contributing

+Pull request are *very* welcome, as long as:

+ - All automated checks were successful
+ - Merge would not violate semantic versioning
+ - When applicable, the relevant documentation is updated

 ## License

 KleijnWeb\SwaggerBundle is made available under the terms of the [LGPL, version 3.0](https://spdx.org/licenses/LGPL-3.0.html#licenseText).